Gusdotnet/sportsflix/README.md

 This project was made using CSS, HTML, JavaScript and JQuery.

-This project has an educational objective only, not being used commercially.
+This project has an educational purpose only, not being used commercially.